xqtr/blocker_bbs_telnet_client/README.md

 Bugs
 -----
 - For the time being, IPv6 is not supported.
 If you have an IPv6 Address, convert it (if possible) to IPv4 and then enter it to connect.
-- ZModem Upload/Download is very buggy.
-Some times you will get a file, but others not. :(  Working on it...
+- ZModem Upload/Download is not working!